 I am a contemporary artist working out of the Blender Studios in Melbourne, Australia.
-My practice concerns the politics of visibility and the relationship of people, place and space.
-Alienation and disempowerment in suburban landscapes are of particular interest.
+My practice concerns the politics of (in)visibility and the relationship of people, place and space.
+I am particularly interested in moments of isolation, solitude, alienation and disempowerment in suburban landscapes.
+In suburban contexts, such moments are often unseen or easily overlooked.

 My practice includes overpainted photographs as well as overpainted, moving images.
 That is, my own photographic prints or moving images actually form the canvas for my painting.
 Works may then be re-photographed and printed once again or just left as they are.
 Works are a variety of sizes and use a variety of mediums and paints as well as different canvas surfaces such as aluminium, fine art paper or fabric.
 Nonetheless, all works start with the photograph.
 By painting over photographs and videos, I feel I am able to further explore different temporal, social and spatial frameworks and processes in my work and to push the limits of ‘digital painting’.

 For further, more detailed information please click on ‘collections’ to learn more about specific exhibitions.
 You can also check out my cv. on this site.
-For sales, collaborations, commissions or just further information feel free to contact me via: http://janinemcguinness.com/contact/
+For sales, collaborations, commissions or just further information feel free to contact me by email at email@example.com or contact me via Blender studios in Melbourne.